opencredo/vault-plugin-database-redis-enterprise/docs/k8s-deployment.md

 The key takeaway from this overriding configuration is the location of the plugins directory.
 This will be used later to register the Vault Plugin binary with Vault.

+Note:  For the purpose of this guide the emptyDir volume is used, but a more appropriate volume should be used when multiple k8s nodes are used.
+If the Vault pod is moved to another node then the content stored in this volume will be erased.

 ```sh
 $ cat <<EOF>> override-values.yaml
 server: